Recent Updates to Voting

 To view the people who have up-voted a comment, hover your mouse over the upvote icon which will reveal a box of users who have upvoted the comment.
 Here's a screenshot of how this looks:

-You can also view your total number of received up-votes can be viewed by hovering your mouse over your avatar when it appears with a comment.
+You can also view your total number of received up-votes by hovering your mouse over your avatar when it appears with a comment.
 A tally of the number of up-votes per comment is also available next to the voting buttons on any comment.

 Didn't mean to vote on something?

 You can undo any vote by clicking the button again.